 Your Taylor guitar comes equipped with Taylor ES-B™ acoustic electronics, which blend Taylor’s proprietary pickup design with an onboard preamp that features a built-in chromatic tuner, Volume control and 3-band equalizer (EQ).
+(If your guitar features the pre-2022 ES-B design, you can view that guide here.)
 The ES-B enables you to plug in your guitar and enjoy great-sounding amplified acoustic tone.
 The built-in tuner makes it easy to tune your guitar anytime, anywhere.
 The Volume and EQ controls allow you to shape your tone to suit your personal preferences.
 Together, the ES-B components give you an all-in-one system for a seamless plug-and-play experience.

 The heart of the ES-B is Taylor’s patented behind-the-saddle pickup, which incorporates Taylor’s Expression System® 2 piezo design elements — three uniquely positioned and individually calibrated piezo sensors.
 Their placement is optimized to capture a natural, dynamic range of acoustic sound.
 The individual pickup pressures are factory set and will likely only need to be adjusted if the saddle is being removed or replaced.

 A 9v battery-powered onboard preamp unit, installed in the side of the guitar (facing you when you play), boosts the signal and houses the tuner and tone controls.